SaiSindhuja197/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

     The combination of a more specific system message and some examples of expected queries and responses results in a consistent format for the results.

 1. Set the **Give the model instructions and context** to the text mentioned below.
-Save the changes by clicking on **Apply changes** and subsequently clicking on **Continue** to start a new session and set the behavioral context of the chat system.
+Save the changes by clicking on **Apply changes**.
    ```
    You are an AI assistant that helps people find information.
    ```